Yonpo Airfield: Korean War

 Following the successful retreat from the Chosin Reservoir, US Marines of Regimental Combat Teams 5 and 7 prepared a defensive line around Yonpo on 9 December, however General Douglas MacArthur ordered the withdrawal of X Corps to South Korea.
-General MacArthur met with General Edward Almond at Yonpo on 11 December and approved the X Corps evacuation plan.
+MacArthur met with General Edward Almond at Yonpo on 11 December and approved the X Corps' evacuation plan.
 From 14 to 17 December USAF Combat Cargo Command moved 228 patients, 3,891 passengers, and 20,088 tons of cargo from Yonpo.
 The aerial evacuation from Yonpo continued until 17 December when the field was closed and operations were moved to a temporary field at Hungnam harbour.

-Postwar

-The KPAF continues to use the base and several squadrons of Antonov An-2s appear to be based there.